jessepollak/card/README.md

 * [ROKA](https://www.rokahub.com)
 * [LeSalon](https://lesalon.com)

-Are you using Card in production?
+Are you using a Card in production?
 If so, we'd love to link to you from this page.
 Open a PR or drop [@jessepollak](http://twitter.com/jessepollak) a line on [Twitter](http://twitter.com/jessepollak) and we'll add you right away!

 ## Donations

-If you'd like to donate to help support development of Card, send Bitcoin directly to `17NUKd3v7GWben18kGhmFafa4ZpWrXpQSC` or through Coinbase [here](https://coinbase.com/jessepollak).
+If you'd like to donate to help support the development of Card, send Bitcoin directly to `17NUKd3v7GWben18kGhmFafa4ZpWrXpQSC` or through Coinbase [here](https://coinbase.com/jessepollak).